Leroy-Xiong/LMM/README.md

 where $\boldsymbol{y} \in \mathbb{R}^c$ is the vector of fixed effects, $\boldsymbol{\beta} \in \mathbb{R}^p$ is the vector of random effects with $\boldsymbol{\beta} \sim \mathbb{N}(0, \sigma^2_\beta \boldsymbol{I}_p)$, and $\boldsymbol{e} \sim \mathbb{N}(0, \sigma^2_e \boldsymbol{I})$ is the independent noise term.
 Let $\boldsymbol{\Theta}$ denote
 the set of unknown parameters $\boldsymbol{\Theta} = \{\boldsymbol{\omega, \sigma^2_e, \sigma^2_\beta}\}$.
 We can treat $\boldsymbol{\beta}$ as a latent variable
 because it is unobserved.

+This project implements EM algorithm and variational inference for the LMM.
+They both estimate the posterior distribution of $\boldsymbol{\Theta}$ given the observed data.